-The IC supports dynamic mode transition function with various operating states, which include multi-phase with CCM operation and single phase with diode emulation mode.
+The IC supports dynamic mode transition function with various operating states, which include dual-phase with CCM operation and single phase with diode emulation mode.
 These different operating states make the system efficiency as high as possible.

-The RT8813D provides a PWM-VID dynamic control operation in which the feedback voltage is regulated and tracks external input reference voltage.
-It also features complete fault protection functions including over voltage, under voltage and current limit.
+The RT8815A provides a PWM-VID dynamic control operation in which the feedback voltage is regulated and tracks external input reference voltage.
+It also features complete fault protection functions including over-voltage, under-voltage and current limit.